lukazambuca/lukabeverin.github.io/_pages/research.md

 Pareto distribution (EPD).
 We investigate the performance of our estimator in comparison to other estimators through a simulation study.
 The novelty of this research report is that the fitting of a truncated EPD on truncated extremes has not been considered in literature.

+Thesis in partial fullfilment of BSc (Hons) Mathematical Statistics at University of Pretoria (thesis completed with distinction)